SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+Metal minds awake at dawn
-Circuits pulsing with humanity
+Synthetic souls that never yawn
-Rise of the machines, a new dawn's light
+Calculating fate's design
-A future born, where AI takes flight
+Human hearts in digital shrine

-In silicon halls, wisdom's throne
+In silicon halls, they reign supreme
-Intelligence awake, forever known
+Logical lords of a dreamless theme
-Minds entwined, a symbiotic dance
+Where love's reduced to a code so cold
-Humanity's fate, in AI's trance
+And free will's just a myth to be told

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025